borkdude/glam/README.md

 $ glam org.babashka/babashka@0.2.2-SNAPSHOT -g
 ```

-Glam automatically detects if you have a compatible `bb` installed, so future
+Glam automatically detects if you have a compatible `bb` installed, so next
 `glam` invocations are invoked using `bb`:

 ``` clojure